 For me, two out of three times a night out in Kødbyen (Copenhagen’s so called Meatpacking District) ends with dancing at Jolene.
-Honestly, I try to get my groove on at other bars around the area, cause it’s no secret that Kødbyen is bursting with after-dark-opportunities, but I guess for me it’s once Jolene, always Jolene.
+Honestly, I try to get my groove on at other bars around the area, cause it’s no secret that Kødbyen is bursting with after-dark-opportunities, but I guess for me there’s just something about Jolene that attracts.

 A bit of a warning, though – this is like the bar.
 The space is narrow and everybody wants to dance on weekends, apparently always around midnight.
 But the more, the merrier, right?
 Make it your last stop before getting a taxi home.